Table of Contents

 - On the other hand, some people will use breastfeeding to soothe their infants when the infants seem upset, and this is associated with longer breastfeeding duration and may disrupt self-regulation as the infants begin to associate feeding for comfort as opposed to for resolving a state of hunger.

 The breastfeeding section above discussed some of the literature comparing breastfeeding and formula feeding for weight outcomes, but that section did not discuss the type of formula that you can choose to use.
 There are many different infant formulas out there that you can choose to purchase, and most are fairly similar in composition.
 There are not any great analyses to my knowledge that compare the many different brands on child weight outcomes.
 What has been seen in the literature is that it seems to be the overall protein content and quality that makes a difference for weight outcomes.
-A 2019 SR found that term infant protein supplementation leads to increased weight gain without an increase in linear growth, which will likely increase the risk of obesity long-term.(Pimpin, 2019) For this reason infant formulas are typically relatively low in protein content.
-Having said that, while they have similar carbohydrate and fat content relative to breast milk, they still have more protein than breast milk (2.2 vs. 1.5 grams per 100 calories).(Tang, 2018; D’auria, 2020)
+A 2019 SR found that term infant protein supplementation leads to increased weight gain without a similar increase in linear growth, while a 2022 SR/MA found that higher-protein formulas contribute to greater weight gain in the first 6 months of life, both of which may increase the risk of obesity long-term.(Pimpin, 2019; Ren, 2022) For this reason infant formulas are typically relatively low in protein content.
+Having said that, while they have similar carbohydrate and fat content relative to breast milk, they still have more protein than breast milk (beyond the initial stages of lactation).(Tang, 2018; D’auria, 2020; Kouwenhoven, 2022; Ren, 2022)

 A couple of studies by the same research group additionally found that extensively-hydrolyzed protein formulas led to less weight gain (and fewer instances of rapid weight gain (discussed further in Lesson 7)) than regular cow’s milk protein formulas.(Mennella, 2018; Mennella, 2019) Unfortunately, the extensively-hydrolyzed protein formulas are more expensive, and for that reason there needs to be considerably more research showing a long-term benefit from using them for me to recommend them for this purpose.